-OPEN CALL for the Tokyo Art & Science Research Residency 2020
+Open call for the Tokyo Art & Science Research Residency 2022

-The Bioartsociety is calling for Finnish artists or artists based in Finland to apply for a one month art & science research residency in Tokyo Japan in autumn/winter 2020.
+The Bioart Society is calling for Finnish artists or artists based in Finland to apply for a one month art & science research residency in Tokyo, Japan, in autumn-winter 2022.
 The residency will be hosted by BioClub Tokyo in partnership with the Finnish Institute in Japan.

 The selection will be made by the board of the Bioartsociety together with BioClub Tokyo and the Finnish Institute in Japan.